GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/03.821-830/07.Thy-Righteousness/docs.md

 ---
+title: |
-title: 827.
-Thy Righteousness
+    827. Thy Righteousness - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 827.
+Thy Righteousness.
+O blest are they who oft have said,  "I thirst for righteousness; I hunger for the heav'nly Bread With anguish and distress."
+    keywords:  |
-    keywords: Christ in Song, Thy Righteousness, O blest are they who oft have said,
+        Christ in Song, adventhymnals, advent hymnals, Thy Righteousness, O blest are they who oft have said.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 827. THY RIGHTEOUSNESS
+####  Christ in Song,

 ```txt
 1.